kpatenio/quoi-flask-backend/README.md

 #### Creating `venv`s
 Note that newly created `venv`s will be created at the current path you are in.

-If you only have Python 3.7 installed:
+If you only have Python 3.3+ installed:
 ```
 python3 -m venv <pick a name for your venv>
 ```

-If you have multiple versions of Python already installed, you will need to specify a version explicitly:
+If you have multiple versions of Python already installed, you will need to specify a version explicitly.
+For example:
 ```
 python3.7 -m venv <pick a name for your venv>
 ```